 We already cover how to run a script on multiple drawings, so you need to open this article to continue: Run a script on multiple DWG with ScriptPro.

 Garry Nelson gave me an interesting information about AutoCAD Core Console, the accoreconsole.exe.

 Using ScriptPro to do a batch process on multiple drawings is very helpful.
 But as we run it automatically, we don’t need to see the UI.
 And we don’t even need to see the file when the process run.
 You can use AutoCAD Core Console to run it much faster; it’s faster than I thought.
 It runs the process without an interface, without opening the file.
 It simply runs with the command line.

 To use AutoCAD Core Console, you need to change the ScriptPro options.
-In the AutoCAD application to use, set the application to accoreconsole.exe.
+In the AutoCAD application to use, set the application to accoreconsole.exe (see the screenshot below).
 The file is in the same folder as AutoCAD.
 Usually in C:\Program Files\Autodesk\AutoCAD 201x\

 If you want to read more about AutoCAD Core Console, visit Through the Interface blog: The AutoCAD 2013 Core Console.

 ScriptPro is very useful tool, and if you can use it right, it can look like black magic.
 With AutoCAD Core Console, it literally can save very significant time.

 Now if you are already usingScriptPro, for what purposes did you use it?
 If you haven’t used it, do you have a plan how you are going to use it?